maknoll/msend/README.md

 Usage
 -----
-Receive a file with `mreceive port`
+Receive a file with `mm receive port`

-Send a file with `msend ip port file`
+Send a file with `mm send ip port file`

 Dependencies
 ------------